MilekJakub/Habitlet/docs/SRS.md

 2.2 The system shall allow users to choose character's class.

-2.2 The system shall allow users to create and modify character's apperance.
+2.3 The system shall allow users to create and modify character's apperance.

-2.3 The system shall track and display the character's level and experience.
+2.4 The system shall track and display the character's level and experience.

-2.4 The system shall track and display the character's inventory.
+2.5 The system shall track and display the character's inventory.

-2.5 The system shall track and display the character's attributes.
+2.6 The system shall track and display the character's attributes.

-2.6 The system shall track and display the character's skills.
+2.7 The system shall track and display the character's skills.

 #### 3. Habit Timer

 3.1 The system shall allow users to start and cancel the timer.

-3.1 The system shall notify users with an alarm or notification when a session ends.
+3.2 The system shall notify users with an alarm or notification when a session ends.

-3.2 The system shall allow users to customize focus intervals for sessions.
+3.3 The system shall allow users to customize focus intervals for sessions.

+3.4 The system shall track and provide heatmap on the user's sessions.

-3.3 The system shall track and provide statistics on the user's sessions.
+3.5 The system shall track and provide statistics on the user's sessions.

 #### 4. Notes